 The TOEFL is essentially one of the most important tests in every student’s academic life.
 A great TOEFL score adds immense value to your academic achievements and can also help you with several scholarship opportunities.
 Preparing well and going the extra mile will help you ace the test.
 More than 35 million people sit for the TOEFL exam every year with the high hopes of getting into a good institution.

-TOEFL sample papers
+TOEFL sample test

 Attempting exam sample papers is the best form of preparation for students who want to ace their TOEFL.
-To help you along, we made a TOEFL sample paper that gives you a detailed idea about the questions asked in the real exam.
+To help you along, we made a TOEFL sample test that gives you a detailed idea about the questions asked in the real exam.

 iSchoolConnect helps you shortlist universities according to your student profile, TOEFL scores, and preferences.
 We hope this article has helped you in clearing all the doubts about the TOEFL test.
 Check out our other blogs on the IELTS exam, TOEFL vs. IELTS, most preferred universities by Indian students, myths students have about studying abroad, New York University, and many more.
 Connect with us via comments, social media, call or drop a mail at firstname.lastname@example.org to know more.